Frequently Asked Questions

 with your unit?

-A: It takes between 1 to 8 hours to produce a gallon of acid and
+A: It takes from 1/2 to 3 hours to produce a gallon of acid and

 alkaline water.
 It depends on the desired strength.
 For a chart of